kubeshop/botkube-docs/docs/installation/discord/index.md

 sidebar_position: 4
 ---

+## Prerequisites

+- Botkube CLI installed according to the [Getting Started guide](../../cli/getting-started.mdx#installation)
+- Access to Kubernetes cluster
+- Discord server account

-## Install Botkube to the Discord Server:
+## Install Botkube to the Discord Server

 Follow the steps below to install Botkube Discord app to your Discord server.